iambronnix/db-environment/README.md

 This package loads environment variables for a database connection To use this package and  connect to any database, you need at least four things to be in place:
+DB_USER-database to connect to.
+DB_PASSWORD-database password.
-• We need a host to connect to
+DB_HOST-host to connect to.
-• We need a database to connect to that is running on a port
-• We need a username
-• We need a password
+DB_PORT-the port that the database is runniig on.
+DB_NAME-database username.
 Provide them in .env file